-After conducting hundreds of fluoride tests at Truth About Fluoride, I think I may know a thing or two about answering, how to test for fluoride in water?
+After conducting thousands of fluoride tests at Truth About Fluoride, I think I may know a thing or two about answering, how to test for fluoride in water?

 So let me explain what you need to know.